By Zen Lynch

 Canyon Point, Utah

 Set on the foothills of the southern part of the Escalante National Monument and completely secluded from the outside world, the Amangiri is like no other.
 The 34-room property has been described by many as the “best luxury hotel in America”, and we can see why!
 Directly translating to “peaceful mountain”, what makes Amangiri so special is its devotion to the local community and Navajo culture.
-The architecture is meticulously planned and every piece of furniture has a purpose of bringing Zen to each guest, with each room showcasing unrestricted views of the desert and canyon walls.
-We love this simplistic property in the heart of Utah’s picturesque desert landscape surrounded by canyon walls, and are truly thankful we have the option to indulge in our AMAN obsession without having to leave the country!
+The architecture is meticulously planned, and every piece of furniture has the purpose of bringing zen to each guest, with each room showcasing unrestricted views of the desert and canyon walls.
+We love this simplistic property in the heart of Utah’s picturesque desert landscape, surrounded by canyon walls, and are truly thankful we have the option to indulge in our AMAN obsession without having to leave the country!

 Amanzoe